Pricing Page SEO Audit Tool

 What does the pricing page audit check?

-Can pricing pages rank for SEO too?
+Can pricing pages support SEO?

 Should pricing pages include FAQs and proof links?

 Usually yes.
 FAQs and supporting links help answer final objections around limits, billing, onboarding, migration, and who each plan is really for.
+They also help keep one clear source of truth for pricing questions.

 Related audit entry points